glasnt/talks/2019_10_PyGotham.podium/slides.md

 a lot of people use databases, so a lot of work has gone into them

-pay just a little bit and you often get:
+pay just a little bit and you often get: persistence, backups, maintenance windows, more so: you don't have to manage it.

-- persistence
-- backups
-- maintenance windows
-- more so: you don't have to manage it.

 heck, some now days even automatically expand and the providers handle this without downtime for you